Grump-Free-Framework/GF3/readme.md

 render($content, $template)
 ```

-Where `$content` is a relative path from `app/views/` to the page content.
-So, in the example above, we use the path `example_class/index.htm` to load the content from `app/views/example_class/index.htm`
+Where `$content` is a relative path from `app/modules/MODULE_NAME/views/` to the page content.
+So, in the example above, we use the path `index` to load the index.htm page from `app/modules/MODULE_NAME/views/index.htm` - You should not put the .htm extension when using this function.

-Also, `$template` is a relative path from `app/templates` to a template page.
-By default, the path supplied is `main.htm`.
+Also, `$template` is a relative path from `app/` to a template page.
+By default, the path supplied is `templates/main`.
 This is the page template that is loaded.
-This function makes it trivial to load content into any template you wish easily.
+This function makes it trivial to load content into any template you wish easily. - You should not put the .htm extension when using this function.

-So if you wanted to load view content from `example_module/toasty.htm` in a custom page template stored in `templates/toast.htm`, you just have to call `render('example_module/toasty.htm', 'toast.htm')`

 ### Models